 I am a Berlin-based designer, illustrator and author.
 I studied fine art and design at the Escuela National de artes plasticas in Guatemala, the Nagoya Zokei University in Japan and the Bauhaus University in Germany.
 Born in Munich to a Dutch mother and a Transylvanian father, I grew up in Cologne and now live and work in Berlin.

-From strategy to implementation – I am a comprehensive communication designer.
-My greatest strengths are creativity, professional excellence and curiosity.
+I bring your communication to the point both in content and visual form.
+This conveys clarity, value, and professionalism, building trust.
 My knowledge of design, art and writing forms the ideal mix of strategy, creativity and storytelling.
 I am here to help make your business shine.

 I designed for Amnesty International, The Federal German Environment Agency, The Federal German Ministry of the Interior, Free University of Berlin, Oxfam, terre des hommes, scoyo, Bosch, wonderkind, Stiftung Kinder forschen, NFP marketing & distribution, teamworx, Compact Verlag, Mercedes Benz, AMG, Ravensburger, Cornelsen, Gruner und Jahr & many more.